 - 1 can (15oz/450g) pure pumpkin puree Note 2

 - 2 tablespoons all-purpose flour

 - 1 tablespoon ground cinnamon

 - ½ teaspoon salt

-- Preheat the oven to 400°F (200°C).
+- Preheat the oven to 375°F (190°C).

-- In a separate mixing bowl with whisk attachment, beat the egg whites till hard peaks form.
-Fold in beaten egg whites into the pumpkin mixture and carefully mix everything until well combined.
-Transfer the filling into chilled piecrust.
-Reduce the oven heat to 350°F (175°C).
-Bake for about 50-60 minutes.
+- Gently fold in beaten egg whites into the pumpkin mixture and carefully mix everything until well combined.
+Then pour the filling into the prepared pie crust.